Aimee Mullins Rocks

 Inclusion is about adapting, changing and transforming.
 It is about blending into the normal population the same way animals learn to camouflage themselves into their environments

-The medical doctor saying that she was an example of the “X” factor was my takeaway moment.
+My takeaway moment was when the medical doctor said she was an example of the “X” factor.

 WE ARE THE X FACTOR.